sunil-deshpande/brackets-jade/README.md

-# JADE2HTML Brackets extension
+#  Brackets extension for JADE to HTML conversion.

-This brackets extension allows user to compile jade to html.
-Two options can be passed to extension using .brackets.json, the brackets project file. format of options to be passed from project file are as follows.
+This brackets extension allows user to compile jade(pug) to html on saving the document.
+Two options, output directory and pretty outotput, can be passed to extension using .brackets.json, the brackets project file. format of options to be passed from project file are as follows.
+This extension uses node.js jade module.
 <br>
 Below is sample for project structure
 <pre>